Subscribe to updates

 Proposed 2026/27 Highways Capital Programmes

-The Cabinet approved the proposed Highways Capital Programme for 2026/27, which allocates £72 million for maintaining and improving Lancashire's highways and transport infrastructure.
-Councillor Warren Goldsworthy outlined that this funding will support a wide range of works, including road resurfacing, structural repairs, bridge maintenance, drainage, and street lighting, with a strong emphasis on preventative maintenance.
-The programme includes £48.5 million from the Department for Transport and an additional £18.5 million from the County Council's budget.
-Investment will be prioritised using a data-driven, risk-based approach.
-Councillor Joshua Roberts welcomed the significant investment, noting that the previous administration had not adequately addressed highway maintenance.
-He highlighted that £3 million has been allocated to Fylde.
-Councillor Azhar Ali OBE inquired about the engagement process for suggesting road schemes and suggested opportunities for more effective working with parish councils who may have capital funding.
-Councillor Goldsworthy responded by explaining that the allocation is data-driven to ensure repairs are made where most needed, rather than based on political influence.
-He also expressed a willingness to engage further with county councillors and parish councils.
-The Cabinet also authorised the Director of Highways and Transport to negotiate and enter into legal agreements for hosting Stage 2 of the 2027 Tour de France Grand Depart.
+The Cabinet approved a £72 million Highways Capital Programme for 2026/27.
+Councillor Goldsworthy outlined that this funding will support a wide range of works across the county, including road resurfacing, structural repairs, bridge maintenance, drainage, and street lighting, with a strong focus on preventative maintenance.
+The programme includes £48.5 million from the Department for Transport and £18.5 million from the County Council's budget.
+Investment will be prioritised using a risk-based, data-driven approach.
+Councillor Joshua Roberts welcomed the investment, noting that it was desperately needed and highlighted that £3 million would be allocated to Fylde.
+Councillor Azhar Ali OBE raised questions about the distribution of funds across districts and suggested more engagement with elected members and parish councils regarding scheme suggestions.
+Councillor Goldsworthy emphasised that the allocation would be data-driven to ensure roads with the worst conditions received funding, avoiding a system where the more important councillor you were, the better your roads got done.
+He also welcomed further engagement with parish councils, noting some have significant funding themselves.
+Councillor Gina Dowding commented on the need for a balance between data-driven decisions and a human element to ensure all needs are considered.

 Procurement Pipeline 2026/27